Best FPS and Performance settings for Paladins

 Particle Detail: Low.

-Low gives the best performance compared to the medium setting.
+Setting it to low gives the best performance as compared to the medium setting.

 Shader Quality: Low.

-There is a massive difference in the quality difference between Medium and High settings.
-For the low-end systems, low is the best.
+There is a massive difference in the quality between the available settings.
+And for the low-end systems, low is the best.

-For those choosing between medium and high.
-Go for high without a doubt.
+For those choosing between medium and high, it’s best to go for high without a doubt.

 FoV: from 100 to 120.

-This is a personal preference, but most of the professional players prefer a high or default FOV.
+This is a personal preference, but most professional players prefer a high or default FOV.